-Whilst there can be other benefits to running a business through a limited company rather than as a sole trader, partnership or LLP, it means it is no longer possible to achieve the large tax savings that were previously available on incorporation itself.
+Incorporation using entrepreneurs’ relief has not been available for a number of years which means that whilst there can be other benefits to running a business through a limited company rather than as a sole trader, partnership or LLP, incorporation itself does not attract the large tax savings that were previously available.

-Are there however other alternatives available on incorporation which compensate for the lost tax relief?
+There are however other alternatives available on incorporation which compensate for the lost tax relief.
 One possibility is to use incorporation relief, which has been much neglected in recent years.

 Here’s how incorporation relief works:

-When business assets (usually goodwill) are transferred by one or more individual into a limited company which is controlled by them, this is classified as a disposal for capital gains tax purposes; the disposal is deemed by HMRC to have taken place at open market value because the parties involved are connected.
-Using entrepreneurs’ relief relies on allowing the capital gain to crystalise and paying the capital gains tax (at 10%).
-But now that entrepreneurs’ relief is no longer available on such gains, the rate of capital gains tax is 28% for goodwill transfers involving connected parties, and allowing the gain to crystalise is not so attractive.
+When business assets (usually goodwill) are transferred by one or more individual into a limited company which is controlled by them, it is classified as a disposal for capital gains tax purposes; the disposal is deemed by HMRC to have taken place at open market value because the parties involved are connected and the gain arising will attract capital gains tax at the rate of 24% in the absence of any relief.

-One alternative is to use incorporation relief, which is effectively a deferral relief.
+One relief available to trading entities is incorporation relief, which is effectively a deferral relief.
 The deferred capital gain is rolled over and offset against the cost of the shares acquired in the company, so any tax payable will effectively be charged when the individual eventually sells his shares.

 There are 3 conditions which must be satisfied before incorporation relief can be claimed:

-- All assets owned by the business (except cash) must be transferred to the limited company.
-Therefore if assets such as land and buildings are owned, which the owners do not wish to be transferred to the limited company, they should be removed into personal ownership in advance.
+• All assets owned by the business (except cash) must be transferred to the limited company; if assets such as land and buildings are owned, which the owners do not wish to be transferred to the limited company, they should be removed into personal ownership in advance.
 If this is not attractive, the gift relief rather than incorporation relief can be considered;

 The Smith Partnership is valued at £100,000 and the partners decide to incorporate into The Smith Company Limited, owned by the same individuals.